therickybobbeh/hasura-ddn-medica/.github/README.md

 - `HASURA_DDN_PAT`: Your Hasura DDN Personal Access Token
   - Go to Hasura DDN Console → Settings → Personal Access Tokens
   - Create a new token with appropriate permissions
   - Add to GitHub: Settings → Secrets and variables → Actions → New repository secret

+- `DOCKER_USERNAME`: Your Docker Hub username (required for Push to Image Registry)
+  - Your Docker Hub username (e.g., `rickybobbeh`)

+- `DOCKER_PASSWORD`: Your Docker Hub access token (required for Push to Image Registry)
+  - Go to Docker Hub → Account Settings → Security → New Access Token
+  - Create a token with Read & Write permissions
+  - Add to GitHub: Settings → Secrets and variables → Actions → New repository secret

 ## Environment Variables